3 Reasons You Should Leave Your Large Appliances Behind When You Move

-- To properly move your dishwasher, you’ll need to disconnect all the hoses, drain them, and allow the dishwasher to dry fully; otherwise, you may see mold and mildew buildup when you arrive at your new home.
+- To properly move your dishwasher, you’ll need to disconnect and drain all the hoses.
+You’ll need to allow the dishwasher to dry fully—otherwise, you may see mold and mildew buildup when you get to your new home.

-- To pack your gas stove, you need to hire a certified technician to disconnect it from the gas line and seal any openings, or you increase the risk of house fire.
+- To pack your gas stove, you need to hire a certified technician to disconnect it from the gas line and seal any openings; otherwise, you increase the risk of a house fire.

-- To ship your refrigerator or freezer, you have to remove any loose parts (such as drawers and shelves) and pack them separately.
+- To ship your refrigerator or freezer, remove any loose parts—such as drawers and shelves, for example—and pack them separately.
 And like the dishwasher, your refrigerator needs to dry fully or you’ll see mold in the water reservoir.

-Large appliances take up a lot of space in your moving truck, and your refrigerator’s or stove’s weight makes loading and unloading difficult and stressful.
-Since many moving companies determine your bill based on weight and volume, those large appliances may take up a large portion of your moving budget.
+From packing supplies to hiring a moving crew, moving already comes with a lot of expenses.
+Large appliances take up a lot of space in your moving truck, and their weight makes loading and unloading difficult and stressful.
+Since moving companies determine your bill based on weight and volume, those large appliances may take up a large portion of your moving budget.

-However, first-time homebuyers tend to look for fully loaded homes, since they often don’t have their own appliances.
-When potential buyers view your home and see the latest appliances in great condition, they may be more willing to give your property a priority over similar homes for lower prices.
+There is no obligation to leave your appliances behind when you move.
+However, first-time homebuyers tend to look for fully-loaded homes, since they don’t often have their own appliances.
+When potential buyers view your home and see the latest appliances in great condition, they’re more likely to make your property a priority over a similar home at a lower price.

-Consequently, you can use your beautiful stainless steel refrigerator or country-style gas stove as a bargaining chip when you create your listing.
+You can also use your beautiful stainless steel fridge or country-style gas stove as a bargaining chip when you create your listing.
 Your realtor can assess your home’s value based on the condition of your appliances, and with a little negotiation, you can earn a little more on the sale of your home.

 Although you may feel some attachment to your larger appliances, you may be better off leaving a few of them behind during your move.
-Without a heavy stove or dishwasher to load and unload, you can save time on moving, save money on transportation, and enjoy a greater return on your home investment.
+Without a heavy stove or dishwasher to load and unload, you can save on time on moving and money on transportation.